Liukyle1/HW-2-Operating-systems/README.md

 * It has private member variables
    ‘processes’(a vector in which to store the processes)
-* Its public member functions include: addProcess - adds a new process to the scheduler allocateTickets- increases the # of tickets for a specified process selectWInner() - selects a winning process based on lottery tickets at random.
+* Its public member functions include: addProcess - adds a new process to the scheduler, allocateTickets- increases the # of tickets for a specified process, and selectWInner() - selects a winning process based on lottery tickets at random.

 * For the random # generation an function called selectWinner() is created
 * This function will start by calculating the total number of tickets
-* It will then generate a random winning ticket # by using a mersenne twister generator Mersenne twister - a well established pseudorandom number generator developed in the 1990s
+* It will then generate a random winning ticket # by using a mersenne twister generator;
+  	Mersenne twister - a well established pseudorandom number generator developed in the 1990s
 * After generating this ticket number it will then go through a loop to iterate and match the processes to the winning number.
 * In the main function an instance of the scheduler class is created called ‘scheduler’